 Creating a Prospectus (material that shares both narrative and financial information) will be key to highlighting what makes your dental practice special.
 This material should be marketed to dentists looking to buy a dental practice in dental practice listing directories.

 Determine Which Type of Dental Practice Transition is Right for You

-The sale process can be customized for what is best for you.
-Maybe you want to create a “Phase Buy in” where you have room to hire an Associate for a year or so, and then sell them 50% or 100% when they are ready.
-Maybe a “walk away” sale is what you desire – find the right Buyer and execute a reasonable transition period – then walk away without further obligation.
-Group practices are becoming more popular with multiple practitioners sharing overhead and expanding hours and services.
-What can your practice support?
+The dental practice sales process can be customized for what is best for you.
+Common types of dental practice transitions and purchase options can include a “Phased Buy in” where you have room to hire an Associate for a year or so, and then sell them 50% or 100% when they are ready.